andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 Code smell always has a negative connotation.
 We're not looking for bad code.
 What we're looking for are **potential** ways to improve upon our code.

-In groups, identify some ways we might improve `client.js`:
+In groups, identify some ways we might improve `client.js` and some things we want to maintain in `client.js`:

 ```js
 function init() {